magcox5/climate_change_2038/README.md

 * Access to granular level or wetland data, ice melting data etc.

 #### What would you research next, if you had two more weeks
-* Add More historical data for all climate change datasets
+* Add More historical data for all climate change datasets.
-* Add Ice melting data as it relates to climate change.
+* Add Ice melting data as it relates to climate change and impact on Sea Level rise.
-* Added more emissions into our forecasting models
+* Add more emissions into our forecasting models.